Wok & Skillet

 • Basic Clear Chicken Soup (4 ½ hours + overnight)

-If this is your first time making your own ramen, I would recommend Timeline 1 where you spread out the preparation over 3 days to avoid feeling overwhelmed.
+If this is your first time making your own ramen, I would recommend starting with Timeline 1, where the preparation is spread over 3 days to keep things relaxed and enjoyable rather than overwhelming.

 Day 1 (90 mins)